mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Spending Courage can do the following, players choice:

 - Push the Limit: Re-roll your Effect Die and add the new result to your Effect total.
 The Rule of Six applies.
 This triggers the same effect as if you had rolled a Nat 18.
 - Action Surge: By spending a Courage point you can push yourself beyond your normal limits for a moment.
-On your combat turn, you can take one additional action
+On your combat round, you can take one additional action
 - Seize the Initiative: Jump to the top of the initiative order.
-A character cannot both Blitz and Seize the Initiative in the same combat turn.
+A character cannot both Blitz and Seize the Initiative in the same combat round.
 - Dead Man’s Trigger: When reduced to 0 Physical Health or about to die, you immediately regain half your Physical Health.
 This can only be used once per Breather or Long Rest (5 minutes / 6 hours).
 - Close Call: Either negate the effects of one glitch or turn a critical glitch into a glitch.